simplworld/simpl.world.website/_posts/2021-05-21-profiling-model-service.md

 The Simpl `simpl-div-model` and `simpl-calc-model` repositories master branches illustrate how this is done.
 The README files in both repositories contain instructions for creating test game runs and running profiling locally.

-## Performance tuning your deployed game
+## Performance tuning your deployed model service

-Once you have profiling running locally, you are ready to get real life timings against your deployed game.
+Once you have profiling running locally, you are ready to get real world timings against your deployed game.

 TODO